Alternative Programs: Sciences K-grade 6 OR Chinese (Mandarin) Bilingual K-grade 1

 - Think with their words, their drawings, their heads and their hearts

-As a Science Alternative Program within the District, an interview process and school tour is provided by the principal to assist parents in determining whether this approach to learning is appropriate for their child.
+As a Science Alternative Program within the District, a scheduled meeting and school tour with the principal is provided to assist parents in determining whether an inquiry approach to learning is appropriate for their child.